 The most evident advantage of 5G networks over 4G is the speed of the network.
 However, there are also advantages relating to reduced latency – meaning faster response times as well as fast download speeds.
 This opens up a wealth of potential applications across industry due to improved operational efficiency.

 Among the applications for 5G are superfast broadband with no need for landlines, 5G mobile telecommunications, the creation of smart factories, holographic technologies, televisions, remote healthcare, and driverless cars with 5G communication as well as car-to-car communication.

 Many of these technological advances will be afforded by reduced latency, allowing 5G devices to respond to commands faster.
 Latency is the delay between a command being issued and the response being received.
 3G has a 65 millisecond latency, advanced 4G is around 40 milliseconds of latency, while fixed broadband has a latency of between 10-20 milliseconds.
 By comparison, 5G is expected to operate with as little as 1 millisecond of latency, allowing mission-critical and Internet-of-Things applications to operate below the 4 millisecond target for an enchanced mobile broadband service.

 The technology will also boast a greater capacity than previous network technologies.
 There will be access to a greater spectrum at higher frequencies, meaning that networks will be able to handle more high-demand applications simultaneously.
 This means that it could provide a fibre-like experience for fixed wireless applications, allowing those in areas that are difficult to reach to enjoy a greatly improved broadband service.

 As mentioned above, the main selling-point of 5G relates to the speed of the network.
 With some claiming that peak speeds could eventually exceed 10Gps.

 Initial speeds are set to be lower, with EE claiming peak speeds in excess of 1Gps, which is still on average between 100-150 Mbps faster than 4G speeds, which should equal around 130-240 Mbps in total.
-Meanwhile, the Three network is boasting peak speeds of over 2Gps when they launch 5G.
+Meanwhile, the Three network is boasting high speeds of over 2Gps when they launch 5G.